Sam-Aster/Cosmos-Bot/README.md

 # Cosmos
- A specialized discord bot for Sam Aster and his community
+ A specialized Discord bot for Sam Aster and her community.